Mike Sullivan (American football coach)

-Mike Sullivan (born January 28, 1967) is an American football coach who is currently the quarterbacks coach for the Pittsburgh Steelers of the National Football League (NFL).
-He was the wide receivers coach for the New York Giants from 2004 to 2009 and the quarterbacks coach from 2010 to 2011, and the offensive coordinator for the NFL's Tampa Bay Buccaneers from 2012 to 2013.
+Mike Sullivan (born January 28, 1967) is an American football coach who was most recently the senior offensive assistant for the Pittsburgh Steelers of the National Football League (NFL).

 Early years

 Sullivan grew up mostly in Southern California and graduated from Cabrillo H.S. in Lompoc, CA in 1985.
 He then attended the U.S. Military Academy in West Point, NY where he was a two-year letterman in football as a defensive back, and graduated in 1989.
 He was commissioned as an Infantry Officer upon graduation, later attending the Army Airborne, Ranger, and Air Assault Schools before serving in the 25th Infantry Division.